 - TRICARE Reserve Select since TRICARE covers the flu vaccine free of charge.

 Active Duty Military Dependents

-Military Retirees & Dependents
+Military Retirees And Dependents

 Flu Shots Through Tricare

-How to get a Free Flu Shot from the VA
+How To Get a Free Flu Shot From the VA

-No Appointment or VA Referral is Required.
+No appointment or VA referral is required.

 If you have family members how do not qualify for the free flu shots, try these tips for free and inexpensive flu shots:

-- Insurance company – Many insurance companies provide free or reduced immunizations.
+- Many insurance companies provide free or reduced immunizations.
 Check your policy to see if you are eligible.

-- Airports – Some airports now offer flu shots as a way to reach travelers.
+- Some airports now offer flu shots as a way to reach travelers.